imixs/imixs-jsf-example/README.md

 # imixs-jsf-example

-The Imixs-jsf-example provides a simple web application using the imixs workflow engine.
+The Imixs-jsf-example provides a simple web application running the imixs workflow engine.
-You can take this application as a scaffolding for your own web business application based on the [Imixs-Workflow project](http://www.imixs.org).
+You can take this application as a scaffolding for your own web application based on the [Imixs-Workflow project](http://www.imixs.org).

+The sample application provides a simple workflow model for a 'Ticket-Management'.
+This workflow is available in the file /src/workflow/ticket.bpmn.
+You can load the bpmn model using the [Imixs-BPMN Modeling Tool](https://www.imixs.org/doc/modelling/index.html).

 ## 1. Build the Application

-The Imixs-jsf-example  is based on Maven to build the project from sources run
+The Imixs-jsf-example  is based on Maven to build the project from sources, check out the sources from Github and run the maven command:

     $ mvn clean install

-You can also download the application from the [latest release](https://github.com/imixs/imixs-jsf-example/releases).
+You can also download the application as an deployable artifact from the [latest release](https://github.com/imixs/imixs-jsf-example/releases).

 ## 2. Deploy the Application
 To deploy the application successfully, the application sever need to provide a valid database pool named 'jdbc/workflow' and a JAAS security configuration named 'imixsrealm'.
 You will find an installation guide [here](http://www.imixs.org/doc/sampleapplication.html).

+To avoid a manual deployment, see the section [Docker](#1-build-the-application-1) below showing how you can start the application from docker.

 ### Authentication and Authorization

-Imixs-Workflow is a human-centry workflow engine which means that each actor need to authenticate against the service to interact.
-The Workflow Engine is based on Java EE and so the authentication is also standardized by the JAAS Specification which supports different authentication solutions like LDAP, Database, SSO and more.
+Imixs-Workflow is a human-centric workflow engine which means that each actor need to authenticate against the service to interact.
+The Workflow Engine is based on [Jakarta EE](https://jakarta.ee/) and so the authentication is also standardized by the JAAS Specification which supports different authentication solutions like LDAP, Database, SSO and more.

 The default Docker setup in this project provides a set of predefined users which can be used for testing purpose.
 The test users are stored in a separate user and roles properties file named 'sampleapp-roles.roperties' and 'sampleapp-users.properties'.
 The property files are configured in a file based security domain within the server configuration.
 See the following list of predefined test user accounts: